 "CLARE: You're not really supposed to drink.
 HENRY: Why's that?
 CLARE: Well, you told me that Dr. Kendrick said that you should stop drinking... because it makes you travel.
 HENRY: Who's Dr. Kendrick?
 CLARE: He's your doctor.
 He wins the Berger for his work in genetics.
 He...
 He helps you.
 HENRY: This is too much."
+(The Time Traveler's Wife, 00:09:46-00:10:11) his later increase Henry to search and each the advice of Dr Kendrick.
+Henry explains his diagnosis made older Henry had known from Dr Kendrick himself) tells Dr Kendrick the term for the first time.
+This is the clearest example in which Henry illustrates his temporal paradox:

 This later inspires Henry to search and seek the advice of Dr Kendrick.
 Henry explains his diagnosis made by Dr Kendrick in the future to the present Dr Kendrick, although the present Dr Kendrick has no idea of Henry.
-Henry, knowing the term "Chrono-Impairment" from Clare (in turn, Clare knew the term from older Henry, and older Henry had known from Dr Kendrick himself) tells Dr Kendrick the term for the first time.
-This is the clearest example in which Henry illustrates his temporal paradox:
+Henry, knowing the term "Chrono-Impairment" from Clare (in turn, Clare knew the term from older Henry, and